 Treatment may include cognitive-behavioral therapy (CBT), trauma therapy, psychotherapy, family sculpting, and more.
 Anxiety can be treated, and we are here to help.
 You can trust us to help you discover treatment options that really work.

 Anxiety is a serious mental disorder that is very common.
 At 449 Recovery, we offer treatment options to help you find freedom in your life.
-Call us today at (949) 435-7449 to find out more about how we can help you or your loved one.
+We proudly serve clients throughout Orange County.
+Contact us today to find out more about how we can help you or your loved one.